BGI-Plant/OneGenomeRice/CONTRIBUTING.md

 ## Maintenance & Contact

-This project is maintained by Zhejiang Lab.
-For questions or collaboration inquiries, please contact 📧 opensource@zhejianglab.org.
+This project is maintained by Zhejiang Lab and BGI.
+For questions or collaboration inquiries, please contact opensource@zhejianglab.org, or [bgi-plant@genomics.cn](mailto:bgi-plant@genomics.cn).